Classmate PC: Classmate PC (Clamshell, first generation)

 There was a consumer model called MiLeap X, build by HCL Infosystems, India.

 Second generation (Convertible)

-The successor of the original Classmate design was announced in April British 2008 and reviewed.
+The successor of the original Classmate design was announced in April 2008 and reviewed.
 Later on, different photos of the successor leaked.
 Photos of Classmate PC 3 as a tablet PC are available.
 The second generation Classmate was unveiled on 3 April 2008 at Intel's Developer Forum.
 Significant upgrades include: